In Good Faith

 A kind young woman returned, approaching her cage slowly.
 This person was the first one to show that she meant no harm.

 This caused her tail to wag happily, and her ears to perk up a bit in interest.
-She tried to get up to greet her, but instead as the kennel door open the woman gently laid her hand down to keep her from getting up.
+She tried to get up to greet her, but instead as the kennel door opened the woman gently laid her hand down to keep her from getting up.

-Someone else ran out, returning with a small, thin container that had a sharp point sticking out of it filled with a mysterious liquid.
+One of the helpers ran out, returning with a small, thin container that had a sharp point sticking out of it filled with a mysterious liquid.

-Afterwards, an officer ended up adopting her.
+An officer ended up adopting her.
 She was now a part of doggie boot camp, learning every day how to assist her partner to prevent bad things from happening to others.
 He had given her a name; Gracie.

 She still believed that everyone had good within them.
 Yet when the bad got out of hand, she now had the opportunity to stop them.
 As she prepared to run through the obstacle course that her new owner had created for her, the tail began to wag in anticipation.

 Preventing the bad so only the good could remain.
 She had a new job.
 A new purpose.
 A new hope.